Sean Patrick Goble

-Sean Patrick Goble (born November 1, 1966), known as The Interstate Killer, is an American serial killer.
-A former truck driver, Goble kidnapped and murdered at least three women along highways in North Carolina and Tennessee during the winter of 1995.
-In addition authorities in ten other states investigated him for numerous other killings committed during the late 1980s and early 1990s.
-While he was cleared in some of those cases, as of today, his true victim count remains unknown.
+Sean Patrick Goble (born November 1, 1966), known as the Interstate Killer, is an American serial killer and former truck driver who kidnapped and murdered at least four women in the southern United States between 1994 and 1995.
+Since his arrest and conviction, authorities in ten other states have investigated him for numerous unsolved killings of women.
+While he was cleared in some of those cases, as of today, his true victim count remains unclear.

 Early life

-Sean Patrick Goble was born in Asheboro, North Carolina on November 1, 1966, the son of Kenneth and Erma Goble.
-At some point during his childhood, his family moved to Illinois.
+Goble was born on November 1, 1966, in Asheboro, North Carolina, the son of Kenneth and Emma Goble.
+His family moved to Illinois.
 The first major event to happen in his life occurred at age 6, when his father raped a 10-year-old girl during a home invasion in Rockford.
 Young Sean was sitting in his dad's vehicle outside of the crime scene during the attack.
 Kenneth was charged with the crime and was sentenced to serve four to 20-years in prison.
+He was released after four years and moved to New Mexico, where he was charged with raping a 6-year-old in 1986.
+He was convicted of that crime and returned to prison, being released in 1994.

-He was released after four years.
-As for Sean, he, his mother and sister continued to live in Rockford where he attended Auburn High School.
-In 1984, he dropped out during his senior year.
-Two years later, his father, who was now living in New Mexico, was charged with raping a 6-year-old there, for which he was sent back to prison, being released sometime in 1994.
-Sean Goble joined the army and later got married, fathering a son.
-His marriage later fell apart and Sean moved to North Carolina in 1988, and began working as a truck driver in 1991.
-At 225 pounds and 6-foot 3 inches, Goble described himself as a ladies man.
+Sean Patrick Goble lived with his mother and sister in Rockford, where he attended Auburn High School.
+In 1984, he dropped out during his senior year and enrolled in the U.S. army.
+He later got married and fathered a son, and moved to North Carolina in 1988.
+He lived in a trailer park in Asheboro and began working as a truck driver in 1991.
+In April of that year, Goble reported to Greensboro police that he had been abducted by a couple driving a Ford Fiesta and held for nearly two days.
+However, police were not able to corroborate his story, and Goble later admitted he made it up to hide an affair.
+He and his wife later separated.

 Murders

+Lisa Susan O'Rourke

+Lisa Susan O'Rourke, 29, was a native of St. Louis, Missouri.
+In January 1994, Goble picked up O'Rourke along Interstate 10 in either Louisiana or Mississippi.
+He and O'Rourke had sex before he strangled her to death, dumping her body under a bridge along Interstate 65 in Alabama.
+Her body was found on January 23.
+Her death, initially ruled as hypothermia, was eventually ruled as murder.
+Her identity was not revealed until April of that year, via fingerprinting.